BlockchainCommons/Research/papers/bcr-2023-004-envelope-encryption.md

 ## Future Proofing

-To support this extension, future extensions the encrypted message used herein and defined in [UR Type Definition for Encrypted Messages](bcr-2022-001-secure-message.md) may support other encryption constructs.
+To support this extension, future extensions to the encrypted message used herein and defined in [UR Type Definition for Encrypted Messages](bcr-2022-001-secure-message.md) may support other encryption constructs.
 To work with this specification, they MUST support an equivalent of the `aad` field afforded by the original IETF-ChaCha20-Poly1305 construct so that the digest of the encrypted Envelope can be declared.

 ## Security Considerations